mbruzek/docs/src/en/reference-metadata.md

 ### subordinate
-Boolean value denoting if the charm is a [`subordinate`](#TODO) if the charm is subordinate, it must contain at least one `requires` relation with container scope.
+boolean value denoting if the charm is a [`subordinate`](#TODO) if the charm is subordinate, it must contain at least one `requires` relation with container scope.

 ### provides

-Yaml formatted list of relations that the charm provides to the model.
+yaml formatted list of relations that the charm provides to the model.

 ```yaml
 provides: